anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:07:28]" >}} And so that was in 1996.
 I started working at an internet company three days before images were being or on the internet for the general public, so that people could upload any image to the internet.
 And I had been telling my friends, yes, I'm going to have videos of my band on the internet.

 {{< timestamp "[00:07:51]" >}} And they were laughing at me in 1996.
 They're like, yeah, sure.
 And that I did manage to do that.
 I started a website called Graphic Audio.
-And I was one of the first beta testers for video on the internet, through a company in Israel , VDO, which was one of the first video companies online.
+And I was one of the first beta testers for video on the internet, through a company in Israel, VDO, which was one of the first video companies online.
 And what I did was I created a little site and I had people send me their VHS tapes and I  had a condenser and all kinds of equipment to make them ready for the internet.

 {{< timestamp "[00:08:29]" >}} So I had like four categories of video on my site.
-Short stories, movies , comedy, and punk rock music.
+Short stories, movies, comedy, and punk rock music.
 And it was really wild, really fun.
 It was like the first YouTube.
 It also had a, I had been working with chat software that integrated with this so that you could use your webcam to be in a chat room.

 {{< timestamp "[00:08:56]" >}} So it was kind of looked like what Zoom looks like now, but much, much earlier, like all the videos would be at the top of the screen and the chat would be going on below the screen.
 So it was, it was not an audio chat.
 You couldn't hear people talk.
 It was a text chat, but it's a peer to peer type of thing where you could send people files and you could edit documents together online, etcetera.